News feed

 Szabolcs Szolnoki, Deputy State Secretary for Technology at the Ministry of Economic Development, also gave a welcoming speech at the event.
 The Hungarian government believes that the space industry can be one of the keys to economic competitiveness, which is why it is trying to help Hungarian suppliers.
 The success of interested domestic companies can also be applied in other sectors, such as telecommunications or satellite navigation, he said.

-Rodrigo da Costa, Executive Director of the EUSPA, highlighted the fact that many services require space data, critical infrastructures also need to be protected, therefore the space industry plays an important role in the everyday lives of the EU's residents.
+Rodrigo da Costa, Executive Director of the EU Agency for the Space Programme (EUSPA), highlighted the fact that many services require space data, critical infrastructures also need to be protected, therefore the space industry plays an important role in the everyday lives of the EU's residents.
 Guillaume de la Brosse, Head of the Space Policy Unit at the European Commission, mentioned that the legislative plan of the new Commission includes the development of a common EU space law.

 The conference continued with presentations and panel discussions by decision-makers and business leaders.
-The focus was on the European Union’s space programmes, Galileo, Copernicus and IRIS in particular, which are not only shaping the future of space research, but also playing a key role in Europe’s green transition and digital development.
-The future priorities of the European Space Agency (ESA) were also discussed: increasing competitiveness, sustainability and supporting new research programmes such as Horizon Europe and CASSINI.
+The focus was on the European Union’s Space Programme, Galileo, EGNOS, Copernicus and IRIS in particular, which are not only shaping the future of space research, but also playing a key role in Europe’s green transition and digital development.
+The future priorities of the European Commission were also discussed: increasing competitiveness, sustainability and supporting new research programmes such as Horizon Europe and CASSINI.

 Rector's Office, Communications Directorate